What's a fixed rate home loan?

 Can I fix part of my home loan?

-Note: If you’d like to fix 100% of your Offset Home Loan, you’ll need to switch to the Basic Home Loan prior to fixing, which our team can assist with via live chat.
+Note: If you’d like to fix 100% of your Offset Home Loan, you’ll need to switch to the Basic Home Loan prior to fixing, which our team can assist with via chat.

 What happens to my redraw if I fix my rate?